Overview

 Dashboard

-Simulated the interaction and collected participant’s input using Google Slides, then generated class materials using ChatGPT and demonstrated them in real time.
+Since EduTrend's user flow involves AI, we applied the Wizard of Oz method: simulating interactions and collecting participants’ input using Google Slides, then generating class materials with ChatGPT and demonstrating them in real time.

 Step 1: